sajramay/kubernetes_notes/Rocking Kubernetes with Amazon EKS Fargate And DevOps - Notes.md

 # Rocking Kubernetes with Amazon EKS, Fargate, And DevOps : Notes

-Hand Notes from Udemy Course: https://lseg.udemy.com/course/rocking-kubernetes-with-amazon-eks-fargate-and-devops
+Hand Notes from Course: Rocking Kubernetes With Amazon EKS

 ## Kubernetes Basics